HamzahKhan1/Wireshark-Network-Traffic-Analysis/README.md

 ## **Background**
 - Communication among devices connected to a network is facilitated through packet transfer. **Wireshark** is an extremely useful free tool that allows users to track communication across a network and monitor the network for activities of connected devices.

+## **Understanding Filters**
+- DISPLAY FILTERS: the filter bar at the top of Wireshark's interface. captures all data on network and narrows down information from a packet capture.
+- CAPTURE FILTERS: the filter bar displayed when you open the application. used mainly by network admins to specify   data/packets to reduce capture size and save time and effort. a great way to search port-specific traffic.

+## **Other important concepts**
+- We won't be using it in this demo, but `traceroute` is an extremely handy tool for understanding the steps of network communication.

 ## **Objective**
 - In this small project, we'll be demonstrating the utility of Wireshark by 'sniffing' out a username and password on an insecure HTTP website.